mohit2708/Laravel/Interview-Question.md

 ```

 **[⬆ Back to Top](#table-of-contents)**
-### Ques.What is the templating engine used in Laravel?
+### Ques.
+What is the templating engine used in Laravel?
 * The templating engine used in Laravel is __Blade__.
 * __Displaying data__ If you want to print the value of a variable, then you can do so by simply enclosing the variable within the curly brackets.<br>
 __Syntax:-__